calebmpeterson/META-x-legacy/README.md

 ## Installing

-After the application builds `install` a shortcut to the Windows&trade; Start Menu `Startup` directory to start META-xel on startup.
+After the application builds `install` a shortcut to the Windows&trade; Start Menu `Startup` directory to start META-x on startup.

 ## Uninstalling